au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 We will be using Google Colab for this tutorial as we would require a GPU to fine-tune BERT.

 ## Prerequisites:
-- Willingness to learn: Growth Mindset is all you need :smile:
+- Willingness to learn: Growth Mindset is all you need. :smile:
-- Some basic idea about Tensorflow/Keras and BERT :thought_balloon:
+- Some basic idea about Tensorflow/Keras and BERT. :thought_balloon:
-- Some Python to follow along with the code :man_technologist: :woman_technologist:<br>
+- Some Python to follow along with the code. :man_technologist: :woman_technologist:<br>

 <div align="center">
     <img width="512px" src='https://drive.google.com/uc?id=1mBqrfxng42SgSXvK62V1C67Or_vgrsVm' />